-- 15 1.
-Landowners retaining the right to refuse access16 within the current law; - within the current law; Mandatory public education regarding current trespass laws and private property rights through - 19 the hunter education program, the IDFG hunting - 20 regulations and maps, and online map products.
-It - is the individuals' responsibility to know where they can legally recreate; and - 3.
-Idaho revising state law or the Idaho Constitution toreject the open-field doctrine by making it unlawful - 25 for any person, including any state or federal - 26 agency representatives, to enter private property - without the permission of the owner or authorized agent, or a warrant.
+- responsibility to know where they can legally recreate; and - 4.
+Idaho revising state law or the Idaho Constitution to reject the open-field doctrine by making it unlawful for any person, including any state or federal agency representatives, to enter private property without the permission of the owner or authorized agent, or a warrant. - 9 10

-164. Tribal Jurisdiction on Reservations
+160. Tribal Jurisdiction on Reservations